-The Paid in Circles is indeed is really getting popular among some people on the internet especially the social media and they frantically promoting it left, right and center to whoever would care to listen.
+The Paid in Circles is indeed really getting popular among some people on the internet especially the social media and they frantically promote it left, right and center to whoever would care to listen.
 It is basically the new scheme on the block given the fact that there are many others like it that have surfaced before.

 Nevertheless, I wish to let you know that I am not a member of Paid in Circles neither do I promote it in any way and therefore my review on it will be objective free from any conflict of interest.
 I hope that by the time you are done reading my Paid in Circles review you will be better informed to make a wise decision for yourself.